Particular/docs.particular.net/persistence/sql/migrating-from-nhibernate.md

 ### Subscriptions

-NHibernate has a single table named `Subscription` where subscriptions are stored while with SQL Persistence, each logical publisher endpoint has its own subscription table, `<endpoint_name>_SubscriptionData`.
+NHibernate stores subscriptions in a single `Subscription` table.
+In SQL Persistence, each logical publisher endpoint has its own subscription table, `<endpoint_name>_SubscriptionData`.

 ### Timeouts